-We supply and market TiO_2 under the brand name TRONOX®, TIONA® and CristalActiv® to approximately 1,200 customers in approximately 120 countries, including market leaders in each of the key end-use markets for TiO_2 , and we have supplied each of our top ten customers with TiO_2 for more than 10 years.
-In addition, we continue to work with our customers on implementing margin stability initiatives.
+We supply and market TiO_2 under the brand name TIONA® and CristalActiv® to approximately 1,200 customers in approximately 120 countries, including market leaders in each of the key end-use markets for TiO_2 , and we have supplied each of our top ten customers with TiO_2 for more than 10 years.
+In 2018, we launched a margin stabilization program which is a key part of our TiO_2 marketing and sales strategy.
+Customers who chose to participate in our margin stabilization program are provided with relative certainty over availability of product and price stability that allows us to focus on predictability and reliability of TiO_2 delivery across the supply and demand cycle.

-The following sets forth the percentage of our TiO_2 sales volume by end-use market for the year ended December 31, 2019, which includes on a reported basis the sales volume derived from the Cristal business since the Cristal Transaction.
+The following sets forth the percentage of our TiO_2 sales volume by end-use market for the year ended December 31, 2020:

 In addition to price and product quality, we compete on the basis of technical support and customer service.
-Our direct sales, marketing and technical service organizations execute our sales and marketing strategy, and work together to provide quality customer service.
-Our direct sales staff is trained in all of our products and applications.
+We sell our products through both a direct sales force and third-party agents and distributors.
+Our direct sales, marketing and technical service organizations execute our sales and marketing strategy on a global basis.
 Due to the technical requirements of TiO2 applications, our technical service organization and direct sales offices are supported by a regional customer service staff located in each of our major geographic markets.

-Our sales and marketing strategy focuses on effective customer management through the development of strong relationships.
-We develop customer relationships and manage customer contact through our sales team, technical service and marketing organization, research and development team, customer service team, plant operations personnel, supply chain specialists, and senior management visits.
+Our sales and marketing strategy focuses on aligning ourselves with customers growing faster than the market and effective customer management through the development and maintenance of strong relationships.
+We develop customer relationships and manage customer contact across multiple contact points within the organization including our sales, technical service and marketing, research and development, and customer service teams.
+These primary points of contact are supplemented by direct contact with plant operations personnel, supply chain specialists, and senior management.
 We believe that multiple points of customer contact facilitate efficient problem solving, supply chain support, formula optimization and co-development of products.